 Number of Units: This is a simple multiplication factor used in calculating costs for a group of units.

-Chart discounted costs: If checked, discounted purchase and operating costs are displayed (the present value).
-If unchecked, undiscounted costs are displayed.
+Chart discounted costs: If checked, discounted purchase and operating costs are calculated (the present value).
+If unchecked, undiscounted costs are used (simple payback).

-Show bin calculations: Show the detailed calcs for each outside dry-bulb bin.
+Show bin calculations: Show the detailed calculations for each outside dry-bulb bin.

 Discussion: Detailed results include engineering calculations on system loads and performance, tabulated and charted by outside dry-bulb bin temperature.

 Discussion: In the default (unlocked) mode, loads are calculated so as to balance the unit's capacity at design conditions.
-Total sensible loads automatically adjust to balance capacity (also see Methods pages for discussion of the conduction component).
-This principle assumption in the RTU Comparison Calculator can lead to unintuitive (but correct) results in some of the controls.
-For example, starting from the humidity control's default "fixed mode" (not auto mode) value of 60% relative humidity, and then changing to 40%, results in a significantly stronger change in consumption if the load line is locked when at the original value of 60% humidity.
-A stronger change results when the load line is locked because sensible non-ventilation loads stay fixed as sensible capacity increases at lower humidity levels.
+Total sensible loads automatically adjust to balance capacity (also see the Methods page on the non-ventilation load for additional discussion).
+This principal assumption in the calculator can lead to counterintuitive (but correct) results in some of the features.
+For example, starting from the humidity feature's default "fixed mode" (not auto mode) value of 60% relative humidity, and then changing to 40%, results in a significant drop in consumption if the load-line is locked (when at the original value of 60% humidity).
+A strong drop results when the load-line is locked because sensible non-ventilation loads stay fixed as sensible capacity increases at lower humidity levels.
 The result is lower run times.

 |Inside Relative Humidity (% R.H.)||Candidate Unit (kWhrs)|

 |Note: All RTUCC parameters except "Fixed" inside relative humidity are at default values.|

 - If locked the question is: For fixed building characteristics, what is the energy impact of changing the ventilation level from: